Psiphon-Inc/conduit/src/inproxy/README.md

 };

-// Log information examples ConduitModule.logInfo('MyTag', 'This is an info message');
+// Log information examples ConduitModule.logInfo("MyTag", "This is an info message");
-ConduitModule.logWarn('MyTag', 'This is a warning message');
+ConduitModule.logWarn("MyTag", "This is a warning message");
-ConduitModule.logError('MyTag', 'This is an error message');
+ConduitModule.logError("MyTag", "This is an error message");
 ```

 ### Events Emitted to React Native Host